Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Optical Illusions.md

 **Display of several optical illusions, to illustrate the way the brain perceives certain visual stimuli** - Confusing our brains and eyes.

-Last initially checked on 2023-02-15 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2023-02-15 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-02-15 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->